-Although I could not find that paper online, google gave me a link to this useful thread, where it says 40 percent hair regrowth per early results!
-It seems like Dr. Craig Ziering was another author of that same paper.
+Although I could not find that paper online, google gave me a link to a thread where it says 40 percent hair regrowth per early results, It seems like Dr. Craig Ziering was another author of that same paper.
 So now I should take Dr. Ziering and his work on stem cells more seriously in spite of the recent issues with his website.
 I wonder if he already has access to the tried and tested Celution and Puregraft systems, giving him a leg up on other hair doctors offering early stem cell treatments?

 San Diego, a Biotech Hub

 San Diego has become a hotbed of global biotechnology related research, and the hair loss world is no exception.
 Kerastem is the fourth San Diego based company that is now listed in the worldwide listing of hair loss research centers on this site.
 The other three are Histogen, Samumed and Sanford-Burnham.

 Per the comments to this post and on various hair loss forums, it seems like some people are overly pessimistic about the timeline for ADSC and ADRC type treatments.
 Surgeons around the world are already treating patients with ADSC, AAPE and PRP.
 This kind of treatment will not take too long to come to fruition.